grame-cncm/faustcourse/session2/Lesson 2.md

 ```

 Before running this program, make sure that you set the audio level to the
 minimum.
-Otherwise, you may damage your loudspeakers, or worth, your ears!
+Otherwise, you may damage your loudspeakers, or worse, your ears!

-Now that you have set the audio volume to 0, starts the program and increase
+Now that you have set the audio volume to 0, start the program and increase
-very slowly the volume to stay at the limit of the Larsen effect.
+very slowly the volume to stay at the limit of hearing feedback.

 So what is the semantics of `_` ?
 (Remember that _semantics_ is just a fancy
 word for _meaning_).
 It is the _identity function_.
 The output signal
 produced by underscore is the same/identical as the input signal.
 In other words
-underscore is a _perfect_ cable that doesn't introduce any modification to
+underscore is a _perfect_ wire that doesn't introduce any modification to
 the input signal.

 [SLIDE 9]